Medically reviewed on Aug 22, 2018

-If you suspect that your baby has an umbilical hernia, talk with your child's pediatrician.
+If you suspect that your baby has an umbilical hernia, talk with the baby's pediatrician.
 Seek emergency care if your baby has an umbilical hernia and:

 Similar guidelines apply to adults.
 Talk with your doctor if you have a bulge near your navel.
 Seek emergency care if the bulge becomes painful or tender.
 Prompt diagnosis and treatment can help prevent complications.

-During pregnancy, the umbilical cord passes through a small opening in the baby's abdominal muscles.
+During gestation, the umbilical cord passes through a small opening in the baby's abdominal muscles.
 The opening normally closes just after birth.
-If the muscles don't join together completely in the midline of the abdomen, this weakness in the abdominal wall may cause an umbilical hernia at birth or later in life.
+If the muscles don't join together completely in the midline of the abdominal wall, an umbilical hernia may appear at birth or later in life.

-In adults, too much abdominal pressure can cause an umbilical hernia.
-Possible causes in adults include:
+In adults, too much abdominal pressure contributes to umbilical hernias.
+Causes of increased pressure in the abdomen include:

 - Multiple pregnancies